marado/yarn.social/index.md

 ### Manually

-Since Yarn.social is built upon the [Twtxt](https://twtxt.readthedocs.org) with a few [small extensions](https://dev.twtxt.net) all you need to join the network and participate in the growing numbers of users and conversations is:
+Since Yarn.social is built upon the [Twtxt](https://twtxt.readthedocs.org) spec with a few [small extensions](https://dev.twtxt.net), all you need to do to join the network and participate in the growing number of users and conversations is have:

 - A `twtxt.txt` file hosted somewhere
 - A `avatar.png` hosted next to your `twtxt.txt`